satishashank/dummy32/README.md

 ## Prerequisites:
 The core is simulated using open-source tools which include:
 [Verilator](), [CoCoTB](https://github.com/cocotb/cocotb).
-However, the `Vivado Suite` was used for final linting and synthesizability.

 The C/asm files to be run are compiled using the standard [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) with a custom linking script seperating data and code.
 The generated `elf` is *"hexdumped"* to `code.mem` and `data.mem` [hexdump](https://man7.org/linux/man-pages/man1/hexdump.1.html).